Manual installation of Nomad Enterprise

 sudo systemctl start nomad

-Validate the cluster is bootstrapped and functioning
+Validate the cluster

-Verify you have the expected amount of servers with the following commands:
+Verify you have the expected amount of servers with the following commands.

 nomad server members